-The input collected from community engagement, First Nations review and comment, external agency consultation, and additional analysis would inform the final Vision.
-The Vision would be brought forward for Council's consideration of endorsement at the end of the year.
+The input collected from APC, community engagement, First Nations review and comment, external agency consultation, and additional analysis would inform the final Vision.
+The Vision is scheduled to be brought forward for Council's consideration of endorsement by the end of the year.